Anon-Planet/thgtoa/guide.md

 -   Guess/Know the password so that you can change the boot order of your laptop without raising suspicions

--   Reset the password using various methods to remove the password. **I would not recommend doing this because if your adversaries went the extra length of enabling this security feature, they probably will be suspicious if it were disabled, and this might increase suspicion and decrease your plausible deniability considerably.**
+-   Reset the password using various methods to remove the password. **we would not recommend doing this because if your adversaries went the extra length of enabling this security feature, they probably will be suspicious if it were disabled, and this might increase suspicion and decrease your plausible deniability considerably.**

 Again, this feature is usually overlooked by most unskilled/lazy adversaries and in my experience left disabled.